mit-plv/fiat-crypto/folkwisdom.md

 relation for the new type right away (and make an `Equivalence` instance for the relation and `Proper` instances for constructors and projections.
-When defining a type parametrized over some other type, and it is likely that some use of the parametric type will be set the parameter to a type with a custom equivalence relation, define an equivalence relation for the new type, parametrized over an equivalence relation for the parameter type.
+When defining a type parametrized over some other type, and it is likely that some use of the parametric type will set the parameter to a type with a custom equivalence relation, define an equivalence relation for the new type, parametrized over an equivalence relation for the parameter type.